MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-visible-property.md

 > [!NOTE]
 >  You can also use as property value a **Boolean** variable that evaluates to **true** or **false**.
 To use a variable for the **Visible** property, it must be set as a global page variable and the [InDataSet Property](devenv-indataset-property.md) must be defined on the variable.

  On pages, you use the **Visible** property to show or hide group, part, field, and action controls.
 You can show or hide the control either statically by setting the property to **true** or **false**, or dynamically by using a Boolean variable or a Boolean field on the page.
-The Boolean field on the page can be either a true/false Boolean or a Boolean expression, such as “Credit Limit > Sales YTD”.
+The Boolean field on the page can be either a true/false Boolean or a Boolean expression, such as "Credit Limit > Sales YTD".

 > [!NOTE]
 >  The dynamic options are only possible for group and part controls.

  Using a variable for field and action controls requires that the variable be resolved by the [OnInit Trigger](../triggers/devenv-oninit-trigger.md) or [OnOpenPage Trigger](../triggers/devenv-onopenpage-trigger.md).

+> [!IMPORTANT]
+> For part controls, users can override the **Visible** property from the [!INCLUDE[prodshort](includes/prodshort.md)] client using the Personalization Tool.
+Therefore, we do not recommend you using this property to restrict users from viewing certain elements.
+For more information, see [What You Can Personalize](https://review.docs.microsoft.com/en-us/dynamics365/business-central/ui-personalization-user?branch=master#What).

 ## See Also
  [Properties](devenv-properties.md)